 Techniques Used

-I use Relational Life Therapy, developed by Terry Real; I’m currently trained at Level 2 and will complete Level 3 in March 2020.
+I use Relational Life Therapy, developed by Terry Real; I’m currently trained at Level 3.

 This approach gives helpful tools and makes powerful, results-driven work for couples.
 Couples want results, and they want to regain intimacy, rather than keeping pushing against one another.
 They know there are habits that are no longer working, and they want to switch things up, not just show up at therapy so that they can argue.
 Terry Real’s techniques offer ways to end the “dance” that we do too often when we argue.